ameera3/OCR_Expiration_Date/README.md

 GoogleConfAPI.py -- Writes Google Document Text Detection API OCR output to output director as .txt files for images in input directory.

+ocr_confidences.py: Outputs average confidence of each model in Tesseract ensemble for each image

+myaccsummary.sh: Given a directory that contains ground truth text files as well as OCR output text files and images, outputs the average character accuracy.

+tessaccsummary: Given a directory containing images and ground truth text files as well as a .traineddata file, evaluates outputs the average character accuracy of the tesseract model.

 images.zip -- Contains 75 raw images of real dot matrix fonts in the wild along with their accompanying ground truth text files

 images_processed.zip -- Contains 75 processed images of real dot matrix fonts in the wild along with their accompanying ground truth text files.
 The images are the images from images.zip processed with ocr_preprocess.py and